This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Now these livestock are fed corn and soy, and their tissues are swamped with omega-6s.
 Chickens, too, used to eat grass and grass-eating bugs.
 Those chickens produced eggs and meat that were high in omega-3s, but now they’re fed full of omega-6-rich corn and soy too.

-So, it’s not that eating animal foods is, in and of itself, bad for your health; rather it is feeding an unnatural diet of corn and soy to livestock that makes eating these foods less healthy.
+So, it’s not that eating animal foods is, in and of itself, bad for your health; rather it is feeding an unnatural diet of corn, soy and pharmaceuticals to livestock that makes eating these foods less healthy.

 Other Problems with PUFAs